 Whether we’re buying something as simple as a toaster or as expensive as a new car, we’ve all come to expect fantastic service at every stage of the customer journey.
-And as Adam Occleshaw, Ashfield Business Manager, explains, healthcare professionals are no different – they want the red-carpet treatment too.
+Healthcare professionals are no different – they want the red-carpet treatment too.

 We live in the age of the customer.
 Take Amazon: whatever your criticisms of the online behemoth, you can’t fault its seamless customer service.
 From one-click ordering and super-fast delivery, to no-quibble returns and now the new Alexa Voice Service, it’s easy to take such an effortless experience for granted.